CJPete22/ideal-telegram/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) X-Team 77 Project Proposal: Project

 2. Output: Describe the output your program will produce.
-Include and example format of the output produced.
+Include an example format of the output produced.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 Name each interface or class and briefly describe its function or purpose.